Watson tosses 3 TDs as Texans beat Browns 33-17

+After setting two rookie touchdown records in a win over Cleveland on Sunday, Watson wasn’t completely satisfied.

-HOUSTON (AP) — Deshaun Watson threw for 225 yards and three touchdowns, becoming the first rookie in NFL history with at least three TD passes in three straight games, helping give the Houston Texans a 33-17 win over the Cleveland Browns on Sunday.
+Watson threw for 225 yards and three touchdowns, becoming the first rookie in NFL history with at least three TD passes in three straight games, helping give the Texans the 33-17 victory.

 Watson has thrown 15 touchdown passes this season, the most in NFL history by a rookie in a team’s first six games.
 It equals the number of TD throws Brock Osweiler had in 15 games last season.